-Peter Burden examines the News of the World’s performance – with its Fake Sheikh and the illegal mobile phone tapping, which lead to a jail sentence for royal reporter Clive Goodman and the resignation of the editor.
-Burden also highlights the papers hypocrisy when Mazher Mahmood, the Fake Sheikh, was himself unmasked.
+Peter Burden examines the News of the World’s performance – with its Fake Sheikh and the illegal mobile phone tapping that led to a jail sentence for royal reporter Clive Goodman and the resignation of the editor.
+He also highlights the paper’s hypocrisy when Mazher Mahmood, the Fake Sheikh, was himself unmasked.

 This is a book for everyone concerned about standards in British tabloid journalism and privacy rights and the debate about the public interest versus the interest of the public.

 ‘A well-documented exposure of underhand tactics, gross intrusion and embarrassing cock-ups’